A Thank You Letter to All the Great Dads - Baby Chick

 A Thank You Letter to All Dads

 Thank you for being fully engaged.
 It fills every mother’s heart to see her children’s father reading, cuddling, dancing, or fishing with their kids.
-Moms’ hearts swell to hear you share a bit of wisdom or a childhood memory, to listen to you make up a song, especially for one child, and to hear you award a well-earned compliment to your children.
+Moms’ hearts swell to hear you share a bit of wisdom or a childhood memory, to listen to you make up a song, especially for one child, and to hear you offer a well-earned compliment to your children.
 Your way with your kids is different from hers, and mothers really appreciate that, and someday, your kids will, too.

-She loves you for doing all those stinky jobs like picking up dead bugs, crawling into the attic, cleaning kids’ throw-up, and lugging in everything from the car after a weekend away.
+She loves you for doing all those stinky jobs like picking up dead bugs, crawling into the attic, cleaning up kids’ throw-up, and lugging everything in from the car after a weekend away.
 And she loves you for doing all those precious things that make your house a home, like cutting down the Christmas tree, lighting a cozy fire, and doing small repairs and big projects while teaching the kids pride, respect, and how to use a screwdriver.

 Your partner may even thank you for teaching your kids to burp letters, make sounds under their armpits, take a half-hour to poop, and for laughing whenever the word “fart” is uttered.
 Seriously?
 Still?
 Every time?

-Thank you for taking over all the times you’ve arrived home from work to hear, “I’m DONE!
-Here, take the baby/child/teen – I need to be alone!”
 Thank you for those days, still, when she’s at the end of her rope, and you swoop in with calm patience to manage a cranky kid or feisty teen.
-She marvels at how you can make a chore they dread into a fun game or how you can redirect a bubbling bickering match into a drawing contest.
+She marvels at how you can make a chore they dread into a fun game or how you can redirect a bubbling, bickering match into a drawing contest.

 With love,